-Let's take a look at the three most popular types of trading strategies for the forex market and how you can build your own strategies around them.
+Let's take a look at the five most popular and best forex trading strategies that work for the forex market and how you can build your own trading strategy around them.

-Trend following strategies involve identifying the direction and strength of a trend and placing a trade in the same direction as the underlying trend.
+The trend following, or simply the trend trading strategy identifies the direction and strength of a trend and places a trade in the same direction as the underlying trend.
 If the trend starts to weaken, traders may take some profit off of the table or close the entire trade until the trend resumes.
 The challenge is capturing enough of the trend to generate a profit and avoiding a whipsaw.

-The most basic trend following strategies involve moving averages, where the current value is the average of n periods in the past.
+The most basic trend following forex trading strategy involves moving averages, where the current value is the average of n periods in the past.

 For instance, traders may plot a 9-day and 21-day moving average on a chart.
 They may identify an uptrend when the 9-day moving average crosses over the 21-day moving average and decide to buy the currency pair.